antonsolomko/snooker-andy/README.md

 #### I regularly make big breaks and recently won a big tournament.
 Doesn't it mean I should be number one in ranking?

-No, I doesn't.
+No, it doesn't.
 No matter how big breaks you make or what other achievements you have, as long as you don't win consistently your rating may be low.

 ## Credits
 The rating system was inspired by *Gerardo Calzerano*, designed by *Anton Solomko* and implemented by *Anton Solomko* and *Luca Gherardi*.